Lucas-zz/BatePapoUOL_BackEnd/README.md

 - POST ```/participants```

-Set your username to be used in the chat, you can send a .json body like this:
+Set a username in the data base, you can send a .json body like this:
 ```js
 {
   name: "YOUR_NAME_HERE"